Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Numerical Evaluation

 Our theorems illustrate tradeoffs for energy management schemes in the buffer and battery size asymptotic regimes and showed optimality of some simple energy management schemes.
 In this section, we conduct simulations to evaluate the performance of those schemes in the presence of a finite battery and a finite data buffer.
 We construct the energy replenishment process $r(t)$ using the real solar radiation measurements collected at the Solar Radiation Research Laboratory~\cite{NRELData}.
 The data set used is the global horizontal radiation or the total solar radiation using a Precision Spectral Pyranometer.
 We use data from January 1999 to July 2010 collected at 1 minute intervals.
-We assume that the energy replenishment process is proportional to the total solar radiation.

-In our simulations, we choose the battery size in the range of $10^3-10^6$ mAh, as in~\cite{Liu10Infocom}.
-Fig.~\ref{fig:AWGN}\subref{fig:subfig1} shows a sample of the replenishment process $r(t)$ over a 48 hour period.
-Also, we used the utility function $U(e)=\log(1+\gamma e)$.

-To compare our scheme, we use the Throughput-Optimal (TO) policy given in Eq.~(4) of~\cite{Sharma10TWC}.
-The TO policy is given by,